Frequently Asked Questions

 Where can I get hold of a map?

-You can download one our free maps from our website here.
-Alternatively, we sell very detailed maps for £1 in our Visitor Information Centre, which come with a free attractions and accommodation guide, in the Visitor Information Centre.
-We also have a free attraction guide which has a small map inside.
+You can download a free map from our website right here!
+Alternatively, we sell detailed maps for £1 in our Visitor Information Centre, which come with a free attractions and accommodation.
+If you spot one of the Bath Welcome Ambassadors around the city, they also carry maps.

 I only have two hours in Bath.
 What is there to do?